Last Updated on April 14, 2026 by Luis Cooper

 Amazfit Cheetah Pro:

-Impressive specs and maps for the price; health ecosystem isn’t as runner-centric as COROS’s long-term training view.
+Impressive specs and maps for the price; the health ecosystem isn’t as runner-centric as COROS’s long-term training view.

 Apple Watch SE/Series: